CHRISTOPHER LEE

 Clarke’s, London, England

-il Buco Alimentari e Vineria in New York, NY
+il Buco Alimentari e Vineria, New York, NY

 Elephant and Castle, Dublin, Ireland